Finance and Lending Jargon – Terminology.

 On Business Loans – it relates to the process of apportioning expenses (eg cost of utilities, council rates) on day of settlement day that a seller has paid for but not used.
 The buyer has not used but should expect to be billed for this.

-Fee charged by the lender to process your loan application.
+A fee charged by the lender to process your loan application.
 Some lenders may waive or reduce this fee for certain products.
 Also known as an establishment fee or approval fee.

 There is an index known as the Housing Affordability Index.
-This is the ration of average household disposable income to the income required to meet payments of a typical dwelling.
+This is the ratio of average household disposable income to the income required to meet payments of a typical dwelling.
 The higher the number, the more affordable the property is.

 This could be a person or an organisation which has the authority to act on a client’s behalf in the selling or purchase of a property.